Displacement activity: History of the concept

-The subsequent development of research on displacement activities was a direct consequence of Konrad Lorenz's works on instincts.
-However, the first mentions of the phenomenon came in 1940 by the two Dutch researchers Nikolaas Tinbergen and Adriaan Kortlandt.
+In 1940, two Dutch researchers Kortlandt and Tinbergen independently identified what was to become known as displacement activities.
+The subsequent development of research on displacement activities arose from Konrad Lorenz's works on instincts.

 Tinbergen in 1952 noted, for example, that "two skylarks engaged in furious combat [may] suddenly peck at the ground as if they were feeding", or birds on the point of mating may suddenly begin to preen themselves.
 Tinbergen adopted the term "displacement activities" because the behaviour appeared to be displaced from one behavioural system into another.

 In 1902, in The Little White Bird, J. M. Barrie refers to sheep in Kensington Gardens nibbling the grass in nervous agitation immediately after being shorn, and to Solomon, the wise crow, drinking water when he was frustrated and outwitted in an argument with other birds.
 Another bird encourages him to drink in order to compose himself.
 These references to displacement activities in a work of literature indicate that the phenomenon was well recognized at the turn of the twentieth century.
 A further early description of a displacement activity (though not the use of the term) is by Julian Huxley in 1914.